Hooliganism: In the Soviet Union and Russia

-In the Soviet Union the word khuligan (хулиган – transliteration of the English word) was used to refer to scofflaws.
+In the Soviet Union the word khuligan (хулиган – transliteration of the English word) was used to refer to those perpetrating public misconduct.
 Hooliganism (хулиганство, khuliganstvo) was listed as a criminal offense, similar to disorderly conduct in some other jurisdictions, and used as a catch-all charge for prosecuting unapproved behavior.

+Since the fall of the Soviet Union, hooliganism is defined generally in the Criminal Code of Russia as a medium gravity crime.

 Olympic medalist Vasiliy Khmelevskiy was convicted of hooliganism for setting a costumed person on fire during a celebration in Minsk in 1979 and sentenced to five years of imprisonment.
 Mathias Rust was convicted of hooliganism, among other things, for his 1987 Cessna landing on Bolshoy Moskvoretsky Bridge next to Red Square.

-Since the fall of the Soviet Union, nowadays, hooliganism is defined generally in the Criminal Code of Russia as an average gravity crime.

 More recently, the same charge has been leveled against members of the feminist punk group Pussy Riot for which three members each received a two-year sentence on 17 August 2012.
 Hooliganism charges were also levelled against the Greenpeace protesters in October 2013.
 In March 2022, Marina Ovsyannikova, a Russian journalist who held up a banner protesting the Russian invasion of Ukraine during a national news broadcast, was convicted of flouting Russian anti-protest laws and fined ₽30,000 for her actions.
 The Kremlin called her actions an act of hooliganism.